folio-org/folio-org.github.io/guides/automation.md

 [https://folio-snapshot-2.dev.folio.org/](https://folio-snapshot-2.dev.folio.org/)

-This is constructed in the same manner as "folio-snapshot", but approximately 12-hours later.
+This is constructed in the same manner as "folio-snapshot" (see its [explanation](#folio-snapshot)), but approximately 12-hours later.

 The server is built every day, to finish about 14:00 UTC.\
 (See Jenkins job: [folio-snapshot-2](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/job/folio-snapshot-2/) which starts about 13:21 UTC.)